-These three flows move up and down in the supply chain.
-The flow of physical goods and related information move down through the chain, and the money moves up in the chain.
+Simply it means the above three flows (product flow, information flow and financial flow) move up and down in the supply chain.
+That is to say, the flow of physical goods and related information move down through the chain, and the money moves up in the chain.

 For example, if you want to drink orange juice, as a supplier, I may do several following steps to close the deal with you.

 - Go to the orchard to buy an orange

 - Go to the juicer factory to squeeze the orange into juice

 - Buy a bottle to put orange juice in

 - Deliver the juice to you by an Express

 - Ask you to make the payment and receive your funds

 This entire chain is called the supply chain.